Shortening Techniques for Correction of Penile Curvature / Penile Deviation

 The 16-Dot Technique for correction of penile curvature / penile deviation has the virtue of simplicity and that the erection cylinders need not be opened up.
 Older techniques such as the modified Nesbit technique involve opening up two small incisions in the wall of the erection cylinders and suturing them together.
 Such techniques are still very valid alternatives.

 Professor Shaeer, the Andrology Expert, has developed a new variant of shortening techniques that decreases the possibility of recurrence:

 Shaeer’s Double-Eight Plication

 With the classical plication technique, all the suture entry/exit points are aligned on one longitudinal plane.
-With subsequent erections, this suture line may tear through, leading to recurrence of curvature (10%).
-The “Double-Eight Plication Technique” (Double-8 technique) described herein avoids the fore mentioned by distributing the needle entry-exit points on several planes, thereby decreasing the possibility of recurrence (5%).
+With subsequent erections, this suture line may tear through, leading to recurrence of penile curvature (10%).
+The “Double-Eight Plication Technique” (Double-8 technique) described herein avoids the fore mentioned by distributing the needle entry-exit points on several planes, thereby decreasing the possibility of recurrence of penile deviation (5%).